Increasing numbers of people are worried about being able to pay the rent.

 Possible options for tackling rent arrears

 If you have other debts, then paying the rent has to come first.
-You may have to make token £1 a month payments to loans and credit cards so you can pay more towards your rent.
+You may have to make token £1 a month payments to loans, catalogus, cards and Buy Now Pay Later debts.
+If you have an overdraft, ask the bank to stop charges

 If your housing benefit has been stopped because of problems with some other benefit, don’t assume the other problems have to be fixed first.
 You may be able to get your housing benefit restarted straight away – phone up and find out.

-If your housing benefit doesn’t cover your full rent, you may be able to get a Discretionary Housing Payment.
+- when your UC payment for housing costs or housing benefit doesn’t cover your full rent, you may be able to get a Discretionary Housing Payment from your local council;

 Pay as much rent as you can

 It is almost always a good idea to pay as much rent as you can, even if you can’t pay the full amount.
-Or even if you can only make a small token payment!
 Landlords usually don’t want to evict tenants.
 By paying some money even if you can’t afford the full rent, you are showing that you are doing your best.
-If you can keep the rent arrears down to under 8 weeks it may be harder for them to evict you.

 If you think it’s better not to pay anything because you are sure you will be evicted anyway, talk this through with a housing advisor first and see what they say.
 Even if you have children, you can’t assume the council will rehouse you – if you are evicted for rent arrears the council may decide you made yourself “intentionally homeless”.

-If your landlord has gone to court and got a “suspended possession order”, you must make these payments a top priority – if you feel you can’t afford them, ask your local Citizens Advice for help.
+If your landlord has already gone to court and got a “suspended possession order”, you must make these payments a top priority, Iff you feel you can’t afford them, ask your local Citizens Advice for help.

 The procedures before eviction

-Your landlord has to follow set procedures before you can be evicted.
-The exact procedures the landlord has to follow are different depending on what type of tenancy you have and, sometimes, how old your tenancy is.
+A landlord has to follow set procedures before you can be evicted.
+The exact procedures depend on the type of tenancy you have and, sometimes, how old your tenancy is.
 There may be three stages:

 - a notice in the correct format (this depends on what type of tenancy you have) saying you should leave;